-1.4.3 Upgrading SQL Profiler on a Linux host
+1.4.4 Upgrading a SQL Profiler Installation with a Graphical Installer

-Note: The SQL Profiler graphical installers are available for PostgreSQL and Advanced Server versions prior to 11.x (i.e. 10.x, 9.6).
+SQL Profiler graphical installers are available for PostgreSQL and Advanced Server versions prior to 11.x (i.e. 10.x, 9.6).

 To upgrade a SQL Profiler installation on a Linux host: